About

 Implementation

-These new COA prefixes are available on org-id.guide for every country, and so publishers can begin to use these codes to refer to government entities.
-The relevant codes can be found in the budget of each country.
-For convenience, we’ve pulled out the codes from over 50 budgets, including most of the world’s most heavily aid dependent countries.
-We’ve developed this site to provide easy access to these codes.
-The authoritative source remains the government's own budget document, or Chart of Accounts.
+The COA prefixes are available on org-id.guide for every country, and publishers can begin to use these codes to refer to government entities.
+The relevant codes can be found in the budget of each country, or in the other authoritative sources documented per country on this site.
+For convenience, we've pulled out codes from over 60 central-government budgets, including most of the world's most heavily aid dependent countries.
+We are considering how to add sub-national coverage.
+The authoritative source in all cases remains the government's own budget document, chart of accounts, or other listed fiscal document.

 Contact